DSharpPlus/DSharpPlus/docs/articles/beyond_basics/intents.md

  > Please read this [blog post](https://support.discord.com/hc/en-us/articles/360040720412-Bot-Verification-and-Data-Whitelisting) for more information and how to apply.

 ### Discord Configuration
-Within your Discord Configuration you will have to specify all the Intents you will be needing.
+Within your `DiscordConfiguration` you will have to specify all the intents you will need.
 Here is a list of all the [Intents](xref:DSharpPlus.DiscordIntents) DSharpPlus Supports.
 By default, the configuration will use `DiscordIntents.AllUnprivileged` as the default value.
 Like above however, we recommend having all intents enabled at first, so you should specify `DiscordIntents.All` in your configuration which will include the privleged intents you enabled in your application:

 ```csharp